dylanwenzlau/db/readme.md

 ```

 ### Updating
-When changes are made to the Platform API, the PHP bindings will be rebuilt by Core Platform Team.
-In
+When changes are made to the DB library, it will be important to update your code to the latest stable release.
+In order to do this
-the event that you need to take advantage of these rebuilt bindings, you will need to update the FTB\API package:
+you will do the following:

 To update using `composer`:
 ```bash